Publications

 dp713_0.pdf

-Bezalel Peleg, Ron Holzman .
-Representations Of Political Power Structures By Strategically Stable Game Forms: A Survey.
-Discussion Papers 2018.
-Web.
-Publisher's VersionAbstract
+Bezalel Peleg, R. H. .
+(2018).
+Representations of Political Power Structures by Strategically Stable Game Forms: A Survey.
+Discussion Papers. presented at the 2.
+Retrieved from /files/dp715.pdf Publisher's VersionAbstract

 We survey the results on representations of committees and constitutions by game forms that possess some kind of equilibrium strategies for each profile of preferences of the players.
 The survey is restricted to discrete models, that is, we deal with finitely many players and alternatives.
 No prior knowledge of social choice is assumed: As far as definitions are concerned, the paper is self-contained.
 Section 2 supplies the necessary general tools for the rest of the paper.
 Each definition is followed by a simple (but nontrivial) example.
 In Section 3 we give a complete account of representations of committees (proper and monotonic simple games), by exactly and strongly consistent social choice functions.
 We start with Peleg's representations of weak games, and then provide a complete and detailed account of Holzman's solution of the representation problem for simple games without veto players.
 In Section 4 we deal with representations of constitutions by game forms.
 Following Grdenfors we model a constitution by a monotonic and super additive effectivity function.
 We fully characterize the representations for three kinds of equilibrium: Nash equilibrium; acceptable equilibrium (Pareto optimal Nash equilibrium); and strong Nash equilibrium.
 We conclude in Section 5 with a report on two recent works on representations of constitutions under incomplete information.

-Bezalel Peleg, Hans Peters .
-Self-Implementation Of Social Choice Correspondences In Strong Equilibrium.
-Discussion Papers 2018.
-Web.
-Publisher's VersionAbstract
+Bezalel Peleg, H. P. .
+(2018).
+Self-Implementation of Social Choice Correspondences in Strong Equilibrium.
+Discussion Papers. presented at the 4.
+Retrieved from /files/dp717.pdf Publisher's VersionAbstract

 A social choice correspondence is self-implementable in strong equilibrium if it is implementable in strong equilibrium by a social choice function selecting from the correspondence itself as a game form.
 We characterize all social choice correspondences implementable this way by an anonymous social choice function satisfying no veto power, given that the number of agents is large relative to the number of alternatives.
 It turns out that these are exactly the social choice correspondences resulting from feasible elimination procedures as introduced in Peleg (1978).

-Lotem Elber-Dorozko, Yonatan Loewenstein .
+Lotem Elber-Dorozko, Y. L. .
+(2018).
 Striatial Action-Value Neurons Reconsidered.
-Discussion Papers 2018.
-Web.
-Publisher's VersionAbstract
+Discussion Papers. presented at the 7.
+Retrieved from /files/dp720.pdf Publisher's VersionAbstract

 It is generally believed that during economic decisions, striatal neurons represent the values associated with different actions.
 This hypothesis is based on studies, in which the activity of striatal neurons was measured while the subject was learning to prefer the more rewarding action.
 Here we show that these publications are subject to at least one of two critical confounds.
 First, we show that even weak temporal correlations in the neuronal data may result in an erroneous identification of action-value representations.
 Second, we show that experiments and analyses designed to dissociate action-value representation from the representation of other decision variables cannot do so.
 We suggest solutions to identifying action-value representation that are not subject to these confounds.
 Applying one solution to previously identified action-value neurons in the basal ganglia we fail to detect action-value representations.
 We conclude that the claim that striatal neurons encode action-values must await new experiments and analyses.

-O'Neill, Barry .
-Two-Party Agreements As Circular Sets.
-Discussion Papers 2018.
-Web.
-Publisher's VersionAbstract
+O'Neill, B. .
+(2018).
+Two-Party Agreements as Circular Sets.
+Discussion Papers. presented at the 9.
+Retrieved from /files/dp722.pdf Publisher's VersionAbstract

 In making an agreement with someone, I conditionally promise to perform a certain action, conditioning my obligation on their both making a corresponding promise and performing their action.
 What promise should I require?
 That they simply commit to perform is not enough.
 I should demand the kind of promise I am making myself, and they should demand the same of me.
 This makes our promises indirectly self-referential.
 Assuming the performance actions are specified, my promise can be characterized as a set of available promises, all those the other could make to activate my obligation.
 We have an agreement if each one s promise is a member of the other s promise.
 Assume that the set P of available promises satisfies (1) Aczel s axiom for circular sets; (2) transitivity: if the obligation of $p 'in P$ is activated by $p $, then $p 'in P$; and (3) superset closure: if $p 'in P$ is activated by $p $, $p$ is activated by any promise that implies (is a superset of) $p $.
 The focus is on bargaining procedures that treat the parties symmetrically (e.g., no specified offerer or accepter.)
 Each party chooses an agreement promise $p*$ such that (4) if both make $p*$ and one performs, the other is obligated to perform; (5) if one makes $p*$ and the other does not, the former is not unilaterally obligated.
 It is shown that among available promise sets of a given size, exactly one contains an agreement promise and contains exactly one of them.

-Bar-Hillel, Maya .
-Unbearable Lightness Of Self-Induced Mind Corruption, The.
-Discussion Papers 2018.
-Web.
-Publisher's VersionAbstract
+Bar-Hillel, M. .
+(2018).
+Unbearable Lightness of Self-Induced Mind Corruption, The.
+Discussion Papers. presented at the 11.
+Retrieved from /files/dp724.pdf Publisher's VersionAbstract

 Talk delivered at the opening of SPUDM 26, Haifa, Israel, August 2017.